farrahi/farrahi.github.io/_pages/open-topics.md

 author_profile: true
 ---

-# Open Topics

-I am currently offering several topics for **MSc theses, internships, and research projects** in the areas of machine learning, data science, sports, health, and digital technologies.
+I am currently offering several topics for MSc theses and internships in the areas of machine learning, data science, sports, health, and digital technologies.

-## MSc Theses & Internships

-### In-context learning for tabular data using tabular foundation models
+## In-context learning for tabular data using tabular foundation models

-**Type:** MSc thesis / Internship
-**Area:** Machine Learning, Large Language Models, Tabular Data **Location:** TU Dortmund University
+**Type:** This topic is suitable for MSc thesis / Internship **Area:** Machine Learning, Foundation Models, Tabular Data

 Large Language Models (LLMs) have demonstrated an impressive ability to perform new tasks from examples provided directly in the input, a capability known as **in-context learning**.
 More recently, foundation models specifically designed for tabular data have emerged.